Sim007/PythonJourney/my1ML/readme.md

 Script will show 3 graph.
 Exit to see to following graph.

 ## Evaluate some algorithms
+Steps in script:

+- Separate out a validation dataset.
+- Set-up the test harness to use 10-fold cross validation.
+- Build multiple different models to predict species from flower measurements
+- Select the best model.

 ```
 curl https://raw.githubusercontent.com/Sim007/PythonJourney/main/my1ML/evalSomeAlgorithms.py > evalSomeAlgorithms.py
 python3 evalSomeAlgorithms.py